best-trading-indicator-tools/ai-blogs-generator/README.md

 A template file named `.env_model` is provided.
 Update this file with your own API keys and settings, then rename it to `.env` at the root of the project.

+### Vercel Deployment

+This project is configured to be deployed on [Vercel](https://vercel.com/).
+To ensure proper operation in production, you must add all required environment variables (as specified in your local `.env` file) to the Vercel project settings under **Environment Variables**.
+Set these variables in the Vercel dashboard for the appropriate environment (e.g., Production, Preview, Development) to match your local configuration.

 ## Script Commands

 Below is an explanation of each command in the `package.json` and how to run them.
 To run any command, use: